-The communities associated with LLP licenses that could lose the cod endorsement would not necessarily be worse off relative to the status quo but could be adversely impacted relative to the No Action alternative (Alternative 1).
-Under the status quo, the communities that are linked by ownership to latent LLP licenses do not depend on, or derive direct benefits from, the BSAI pot cod CP sector.
-However, selecting Alternative 2 eliminates a future opportunity for residents of these, or other, communities to enter the fishery.
+The communities associated with LLP licenses that could lose the cod endorsement might not necessarily be worse off relative to the status quo - particularly if the license is going unutilized in this fishery - but could be adversely impacted relative to the No Action alternative (Alternative 1).
+Selecting Alternative 2 eliminates a future opportunity for residents - or associated community-linked corporations - of these or other communities to enter the fishery.
 That opportunity would still exist under Alternative 1.
+Communities that are presently linked to a license that is participating in this fishery but would not meet the Alternative 2 threshold would experience the marginal loss of revenue or royalty that was derived from this recent participation/investment.
+Specific communities cannot be identified due to confidentially regulations.